Last updated: March 2026

 For concealed carry, consider NDZ’s finger extension base plates that provide additional grip surface without significantly increasing print.
 These drop-in upgrades require no modifications and maintain complete reliability.

-Trigger and Control Upgrades
+What Trigger and Control Upgrades Are Available for the P365-FUSE?

 While the FUSE’s factory trigger performs well, aftermarket options can enhance the shooting experience.
 Flat-faced triggers reduce perceived pull weight through improved leverage, while curved triggers may feel more natural to traditional shooters.